First or upper second class honours degree in a media-related subject or equivalent experience in a related industry.

 While the photographic image remains fundamental to your study, the focus of this programme is social, cultural and political.
 To support your ongoing practice in photographic exhibition and scholarly research, the course includes seminars on cultural, media and philosophical theory, talks by visiting practitioners, group debates about different methodologies and workshops on photographic technique.

-The Lincoln School of Film & Media is home to a dynamic postgraduate community and you will be encouraged to learn from, and collaborate with, experienced staff and your fellow students in order to develop your own creative style.
+You will be encouraged to learn from, and collaborate with, experienced staff and your fellow students in order to develop your own creative style.

 Qualification and course duration